Emergent weight morphologies in deep neural networks: Methods

 \subsection{Training of deep neural networks}

-For the building and training of neural networks, the open-source \verb|Python| library \verb|keras|~\cite{chollet2015keras} was used.
+For the building and training of neural networks, the open-source \verb|Python| (version 3.12) library \verb|keras|~\cite{chollet2015keras} (version 3.7) was used.
 The code produces fully connected deep neural networks, with initial weights and biases drawn from a uniform distribution, $U\left(-0.05,0.05\right)$.

-For the synthetic and CH datasets, the number of nodes in each layer was constant and set to be equal to the number of input features in the data.
+For the synthetic and wine datasets, the number of nodes in each layer was constant and set to be equal to the number of input features in the data.
 For the synthetic case, this corresponds to 10 nodes, and for the CH data, there were 8 nodes.
 In both cases, 10 hidden layers were added.
 For MNIST, the number of input features is the number of pixels in the images, 750, so in this case we decided to add 2 intermediate layers with 128 and 32 nodes respectively, before scaling down to 10 hidden layers with 10 nodes, in which the structure formation was studied.
 We always considered a single linear output node, and all hidden nodes apply a $\text{ReLU}$ activation function, in line with our theoretical framework.

-For training a mean-squared error loss function was used, together with the Adam optimizer, and an initial learning rate of 0.01.
-Training of 100 networks for each dataset was carried out in mini-batch sizes of 256, for a total of 500 (synthetic), 200 (MNIST), and 250 (CHP) epochs.
-After training the test accuracy was recorded on 20\% of the full dataset, and for the figures in this manuscript, only the networks with an accuracy larger than the median of all networks were considered, to filter out those that failed to learn.
+For training, a mean-squared error loss function was used, together with the Adam optimiser~\cite{kingma2014adam}, and an initial learning rate of 0.01.
+Training of 500 networks for each dataset was carried out in mini-batch sizes of 256, for a total of 250 (synthetic, wine, CHP) and 150 (MNIST) epochs.
+After training the test accuracy was recorded, and unless stated otherwise, only the networks with an accuracy larger than the median of all networks were considered, to filter out those that failed to learn.

-For the snapshots of neural networks during training, we used the synthetic dataset with the same parameters as above and stored the weights after every epoch for a total of 350 epochs.
+For the snapshots of neural networks during training, we used the synthetic dataset and recorded the weights after every 4 minibatches for a total of 250 epochs, where one epoch consists of 8 minibatches.

+For the sweep over variances of the uniform initial weight distribution, we trained 30 networks per standard deviation, which ranges from 0.03 to 0.6.